Hello – I’m Deb Fisher and welcome to my website at Sussex Guitar Lessons.com!

 Not everyone wants to do exams though, so if you prefer to learn to play the guitar without getting into the nitty-gritty of music notation then we can focus on playing by ear helped with some guitar TAB.

-Shared lessons with a friend or family member are also available – clicking here will take you to the FAQ page for more details.
+Shared lessons with a friend or family member are also available – clicking here will take you to the FAQ page for more info.

 The Benefits of Private Guitar Lessons